 Please refer to the 'Minimum English Language Proficiency Requirements' document at https://study.curtin.edu.au/applying/english-language-requirements/.

 *** Please Note: If any academic or legal document is not in English, you must provide a colour scan of the non-English documents, including a colour scan of the official English translations of these documents.
 This is for comparison purposes.***

 Students will be required to have a current and valid Working with Children Check as required in the state or country in which the placement provider is located.
 They will also need to meet any other relevant State requirements before engaging in any work with children or professional experience.

 If students have any doubt about their eligibility to acquire these clearances they should contact the local Teacher Registration Authority.

 Professional Experience Placements

-Students being admitted to the degree after 1 January 2017, can complete no more than 25% of professional experience days in schools outside Australia.
-Therefore, students will only be able to complete one 3 week placement outside Australia and will be required to complete all other placements within Australia.
+No more than 50% of professional experience days may be undertaken in schools outside Australia.
+Therefore, students will only be able to complete the first 3-week placement outside Australia and will be required to complete all other placements within Australia.